-The Organization of the Medical Service of the German Army and its Employment in the Campaign Against Poland
+The Medical Service of the German Army

 An article by Lieut.
 Colonel H. Hartleben, Medical Corps, German Army.
 Military Review, September 1940